OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 The multi-pattern-matcher (MPM) is a part of the detection engine within Suricata that searches for multiple patterns at once.
-Often, signatures have one ore more patterns.
+Often, signatures have one or more patterns.
 Of each signature, one pattern is used by the multi-pattern-matcher.
 That way Suricata can exclude many signatures from being examined, because a signature can only match when all its patterns match.